 Notice that the authors are hypothesizing that our universe is part of a larger invisible cosmos.
 It is becoming clearer that science cannot explain how the world was created.
 It cannot explain where the particles came from that existed at the time of the Big Bang and were expelled outward.
 The theory is faulty and damaged.

-The simple solution is to believe that God created the world as He claims.
-The Big Bang Theory is driven more my man’s philosophy or view of God than by science.
+The correct solution is to believe that God created the world as He claims–as He says in Scripture.
+The Big Bang Theory is driven more by man’s philosophy, a low view of God and greater view of science.
 As we have seen, scientists are now searching beyond the known universe for an answer to the beginning of life and the universe.
 Why not consider God instead of a colliding three-dimensional membrane?

 Yes, one can believe in God and the Big Bang Theory, but why?
-(Note: the author was trained as a mathematician and an electrical engineer.
+The Scriptures do not support the Bing Bang Theory.
+(Note: the author was trained as a mathematician and an aerospace electrical engineer.
 He has multiple advanced degrees.)

 1. Discover.com (www.discover.com/issues/feb-04/cover/?page=2).